 In 2011, Dan began to use forms of historical fiction to illustrate stewardship principles.
 A Communion of Saints: Dreams of Happiness on the Road to Life (2011) uses imagination mixed with personal history to reflect on the mysteries of life, death and eternity.
-Father Turiddu: Savior of the City (2012) and Father Turiddu Returns: The Cardinal and the Inquisitor (2013) are fictional adventure stories based on the life and ministry of an actual Sicilian-American priest, now 83-years-old, who is a beloved pastor, a civic leader and a devoted brother, uncle and friend.
+Father Turiddu: Savior of the City (2012), Father Turiddu Returns: The Cardinal and the Inquisitor (2013) and Father Turiddu and the Polar Vortex (2015) are fictional adventure stories based on the life and ministry of Monsignor Salvatore E. Polizzi, a Sicilian-American priest, now 84-years-old, who is a beloved pastor, a church and civic leader and a devoted brother, uncle and friend.
 Father Turiddu always speaks his mind—especially when arguing with the Sacred Heart of Jesus—and he knows how to handle his enemies—domestic or foreign terrorists.
 But most of all, he is a pastor who cares deeply about his people.
 His life is the stewardship story of man who knows that he has been blessed and, so, uses all his gifts to help others and to give back to the Lord with increase.

 Dan and his wife, Sharon, have five children and one granddaughter.
 They are members of Holy Trinity Parish in Louisville, Kentucky.